 – Our boys were the same way, refused all bottles and pacifiers since two months. we started giving them cups to play with in their bath, it gave them a chance to figure them out and when they started to actually drink the water and not spill it everywhere we gave them sippy cups with drinking water in the bath…helped a TON!
 They transitioned to the soft silicone type sippies really well.
 That and teaching them how to suck from a straw (start by holding your thumb on one end and then slowly release so they get a little drink, eventually they try to suck it from the straw to get you to release the water/milk.)

 – With my exclusively breastfed kiddos (unfortunately not all of them went a full year) I just never did a bottle.
 Straight to a sippy cup.
-I always did like a previous poster said and start with a mixture slowly gravitating towards 100% cows milk.
-With my extended breast feeders I did mostly water or water with a tiny bit of juice in it and let them nurse to get their milk intake.
+I always did like a previous poster said and start with a mixture slowly gravitating towards 100% cow’s milk.
+With my extended breastfeeders, I did mostly water or water with a tiny bit of juice in it and let them nurse get their milk intake.
 As they got older and started eating more foods and dairy then milk can just be introduced in the cup.

 – I did vanilla almond milk first, then mixed vanilla syrup in 2% milk and gradually reduced the amount.
 Went straight to sippy cups but they were never fond of the bottle anyway.
 I moved away from nursing right before bed.
 The last session I gave up was the middle of the night wake up so that it wasn’t really tied to any part of the day’s routine.

 – As long as they are not sensitive (mine were) take 2 oz of the milk you want to switch them to and 8 oz of your milk and mix it, and every few days add more and more until they are on all milk!
 That’s how our doctor had us do it.
-If you notice for over a week stomach problems in their diapers, try them on soy.
+If you notice stomach problems in their diapers for a week or longer, talk to your doctor and maybe try them on soy milk.